Mohamed Diamé: Hull City

 On 1 September 2014, Diamé joined Hull City, signing a three-year contract.
 Two weeks later, he made his debut at the KC Stadium, scoring against his former club West Ham in a 2–2 draw.

 On 28 May 2016, Diamé scored in the Championship play-off final in a 1–0 win against Sheffield Wednesday, giving Hull an immediate return to the Premier League after their relegation in the 2014–15 season.

 Newcastle United

 On 3 August 2016, Diamé joined Newcastle United, signing a three-year contract.
 Diamé scored his first goals for Newcastle when he scored twice in an EFL Cup win against Preston North End on 25 October 2016.

-In October 2017 he had a training ground fight with teammate Jamaal Lascelles.
+In October 2017, he had a training ground fight with teammate Jamaal Lascelles.
 The two players later apologised and offered to take the entire first team squad and staff out for lunch.

 He was released by Newcastle upon the expiry of his contract at the end of the 2018–19 season.

-Al Ahli SC
+Al Ahli

 On 11 July 2019, Diamé joined Qatari side Al-Ahli on a two-year contract.